ErpNetDocs/winclient/introduction/navigators/searching.md

 ![Quick Searching](pictures/quick-searching.png)

-You can go through all the records, starting with a specific letter that are in a given, by pressing the letter couple of times (useful method for finding a field in the  <b>Visible fields</b> form).
+You can go through all the records, starting with a specific letter that are in a given, by pressing the letter couple of times (useful method for finding a field in the  *Visible fields* form).